Kodlak15/Kodlak15/README.md

 # About me
-I am a self-taught developer and co-founder of Cascade Web Services, a small business that provides services in web development, marketing, and search engine optimization.
+I am the co-founder of Cascade Web Services, a small business that specializes in web development and search engine optimization.

 Contact: stanlcod15@protonmail.com
 <!---